PatternsTechGit/PT_AngularForms/README.md

 ![approach](./readme_assets/choosinganapproach.png)

-## **About this exercise**
-Previously we had an **API** and **frontend angular application**.
-We performed data seeding for our API so that we can show that data in our frontend application from the database:

-**Backend Codebase**\
+# About this exercise

+## Backend Code Base:

-Previously we had an API in which we did
+Previously we have developed an **API** solution in asp.net core in which we have

 * EF Code first approach to generate database of a fictitious bank application called **BBBank**.
 * Applied data seeding to the database.

 For more details see [data seeding](https://github.com/PatternsTechGit/PT_AzureSql_EFDataSeeding) lab.

-**Frontend Codebase**\
+## Frontend Codebase
-Previously we had frontend angular application in which we have
+Previously we have angular application in which we have

 * FontAwesome library for icons.
 * Bootstrap library for styling.
-* Created client side models to receive data
+* Created client side models to receive data.
-* Created transaction service to call the API
+* Created transaction service to call the API.
-* Fixed the CORS error on the server side
+* Fixed the CORS error on the server side.
-* Populated html table, using data returned by API
+* Populated html table, using data returned by API.

 For more details see [Angular calling API](https://github.com/PatternsTechGit/PT_AngularCallingAPI) lab.